IReEn: Reverse-Engineering of Black-Box Functions via Iterative Neural Program Synthesis: Related Work

-\paragraph{Program synthesis.} Program synthesis is a classic task which has been studied since the early days of Artificial Intelligence \citep{waldinger1969prow,manna1975knowledge}.
-Recently there has been a lot of recent progress in employing a neural-networks-based approach to do the task of program synthesis.
-One type of these approaches called \textit{neural program induction} involves learning a machine learning model to mimic the behavior of the target program \citep{graves2014neural,johnson2017inferring,devlin2017neural}.
-Another type of approach is \textit{neural program synthesis}, where the goal is to learn to generate an explicit discrete program in a domain-specific program language. \citet{devlin2017robustfill} proposed an encoder-decoder neural network style to learn to synthesize programs from input-output examples. \citet{bunel2018leveraging} synthesizing Karel programs from examples, where they learn to generate program using a deep-learning-based model by leveraging the syntax constraints and reinforcement learning. \citet{ shin_imporivng,chen2018execution} leverage the semantic information of execution trace of the programs to generate more accurate programs.
+\paragraph{Program synthesis.} Program synthesis is a classic task which has been studied since the early days of Artificial Intelligence \cite{waldinger1969prow,manna1975knowledge}.
+Recently there has been a lot of recent progress in employing the neural-networks-based approaches to do the task of program synthesis.
+One type of these approaches called \textit{neural program induction} involves learning a machine learning model to mimic the behavior of the target program \cite{graves2014neural,johnson2017inferring,devlin2017neural}.
+Another type of approach is \textit{neural program synthesis}, where the goal is to learn to generate an explicit discrete program in a domain-specific program language.
+Devlin et al. \cite{devlin2017robustfill} proposed an encoder-decoder neural network style to learn to synthesize programs from input-output examples.
+Bunel et al. \cite{bunel2018leveraging} synthesizing Karel programs from examples, where they learn to generate program using a deep-learning-based model by leveraging the syntax constraints and reinforcement learning.
+Shin et al. \cite{shin_imporivng} and Chen et al. \cite{chen2018execution} leverage the semantic information of execution trace of the programs to generate more accurate programs.
 These works assume that they have access to the crafted I/O examples.
 However, in this work, we proposed an iterative program synthesis scheme to deal with the task of black-box program synthesis, where we only have access to the random I/O examples.